The BEST Cinnamon Buns Recipe + VIDEO

 Jump to Recipe

 These are the best Cinnamon Buns you’ll ever make!
-They are soft, fluffy cinnamon rolls, and have the best gooey caramel sauce in the bottom of the pan.
-They’re easy to make ahead and freezer friendly!
+They are soft, fluffy cinnamon rolls with the best gooey caramel sauce in the bottom of the pan.
+They’re easy to make ahead and freezer-friendly!

-They are perfectly soft and fluffy, and my family’s top secret (not really) cinnamon bun sauce coats the bottom of the pan, taking them over the edge.
-The sauce really is the key to making these the best cinnamon buns you’ve ever had!
+These Cinnamon Buns are perfectly soft and fluffy, and my family’s top secret (not really) cinnamon bun sauce coats the bottom of the pan, taking them over the top.
+The sauce is key to making these the best cinnamon buns you’ve ever had!

 Want to save this recipe?